Quakeuse/Quakeuse/README.md

 # Hi there

-I'm working since 20 years in the software development and I'm currently seeking for a job in the South of France (Sophia-Antipolis).
+I'm working since 20 years in the software development in legacy technologies and I'm currently seeking for a job in the South of France (Sophia-Antipolis).

 ## 🔗 Links